 Targeted Support for Vulnerable Sectors

-The Mission acknowledges the impact of recent global tariff escalations on Indian exporters.
-Priority support will be directed to textiles, leather, gems and jewellery, engineering goods, and marine products.
-The objective is to safeguard export orders, protect jobs, and enable diversification into new geographies.
+Initially, the Mission acknowledges the impact of recent global tariff escalations on Indian exporters.
+The Mission directs priority support to textiles, leather, and gems.
+Furthermore, the support covers jewellery, engineering goods, and marine products.
+Consequently, these measures safeguard export orders and protect jobs.
+Moreover, they enable diversification into new geographies.

 Implications for the Trade Finance Ecosystem